conduktor/conduktor-docs/docs/platform/get-started/installation/get-started/AWS_Marketplace.md

 This guide will demonstrate how to use our marketplace offering that utilises [AWS CloudFormation](https://aws.amazon.com/cloudformation/) to deploy Console in your AWS environment with all mandatory dependencies.
 It will deploy Conduktor as a Docker container on an ECS service with Fargate and configure it alongside a PostgreSQL database via RDS.

+As we offer different products under the blanket term of "Conduktor" our Marketplace offering only gives you our free `Community Edition` of Conduktor Console.
+If you are interested in any of our other offerings please look at our [pricing page](https://conduktor.io/pricing).

 :::info
 While this guide will help you get started, you may need to make additional configurations to ensure your deployment is [production-ready](/platform/get-started/installation/hardware/#production-requirements).
 :::